Russia Cover Letter Writing Guide

 Take the time to research every employer's organization and customize your Russia cover letter to fit the position.
 Personalize each letter with a real person’s name.
 Such personalization would increase retention of your application.

-The Russia cover letter is usually typed on one A4 page, although handwritten cover letters are acceptable.
+The Russian cover letter is usually typed on one A4 page, although handwritten cover letters are acceptable.

 At the top right corner write the city and current date.